-Purpose: To provide larger-scale, more detailed classification map and summary table of the population estimates (Box 66).
+Purpose: To provide larger-scale, more detailed classification map and summary table of the population estimates (Figure 100).

-- Classification map: Include and scale the size of the classification map developed according to the mapping protocols to fit the dedicated space in the module.
-Insert a short text explaining what the maps indicate to the reader. - Summary population tables: Use the template or develop a summary population table to be added below the map.
-Include the number and percentage of people in each level, and specify the level classification for each area.
-Aggregate findings at the most suitable administrative subdivision level, bearing in mind that the table should not exceed ten areas (consider aggregating by regions if needed).
-Ensure that overall population totals align and are consistent with aggregate table presented in Modules 1, 5 and 7 (if developed).
+- Classification map: Include and scale the size of the classification map to fit the dedicated space in the module. - Summary population tables: Use the template or develop a summary population table to be added below the map.
+Include the number and percentage of people in each level and specify the level classification for each area.
+Aggregate findings at the most suitable administrative subdivision level, bearing in mind that the table should not exceed ten to fifteen areas (consider aggregating by regions if needed).
+Ensure that overall population totals align and are consistent with the aggregate table presented in Modules 1, 5 and 7 (if developed).
+If aggregation is not possible, population tables should be presented in easily digestible graphs showing values as well as percentages.
+Full population tables should then be shown in Module 5.